ItzPixelDev/EliteAutoCliker/README.md

 > # EliteAutoCliker
-> This is the Repositary for storing/changing all *elite* versions.
+> This is the Repository for storing/changing all *elite* versions.
 >
 >Created by @Pixelarity